trdroid/Express-Examples/MutilpleSimultaneousRequests/README.md

      Server started ...
      ******************

-### Making the following request one after the other immediately from different browser tabs
+<b> Making the following request one after the other immediately from different browser tabs </b>

 http://localhost:8999/hello1